 The first step is to get your domain.
 For the loooongest time ever, my blog was known as senseofcents.blogspot.com.
-I finally bought www.makingsenseofcents.com through Go Daddy and haven’t looked back since.
+I finally bought www.makingsenseofcents.com and haven’t looked back since.
 I don’t think anyone has ever said “I regret buying my domain and looking more professional.”
-I believe right now you can get your own domain through Go Daddy for around $10.
-Sign up now!
-Just sign up using my link, and the steps are extremely easy.
+If you sign up using my Bluehost link, then you will receive your domain for free.

 The second step is to get your web hosting.
 There are a lot of hosting companies out there, and Bluehost seems to be one of the best.
-Hosting starts at around $5 a month.
-It’ll most likely cost you around $70 a year, which is really good deal!
-You can pay for just one month at a time, you also get a free domain through Bluehost if you buy through my link.
+Hosting starts at around $3.49 a month.
+It’ll most likely cost you around $60 a year, which is really good deal!
+If you pay for more than one year at a time, you also get a free domain through Bluehost if you buy through my link.

 You can make extra income by becoming a virtual assistant.
-This is something that I recently started doing.
+This is something that I started doing after I created my blog.
 It doesn’t comprise a LARGE percentage of my extra income, but it is there.
 I like to be diversified just in case anything does happen to one of my other extra income streams (yes I realize that I am not fully diversified because a lot of my extra income is earned online – just in different ways).

 There are many things that you can do as a virtual assistant.
 You can manage the social media of a business, website, etc. (Facebook, Pinterest, Twitter, and everything else), handle the newsletter, work on the website, proofread and edit, do market research, handle emails, and so on.
 The list is really endless.
 Are you interested in becoming a virtual assistant?
 Don’t forget to also read about what exactly a virtual assistant does.

 A lot of you seem very interested in making extra income by freelance writing.
-For the sake of this post, a staff writer = freelance writer, just to make this all easy.
+For the sake of this section, a staff writer = freelance writer, just to make this all easy.
 I made a post titled So You Want to Be a Freelance Writer?, so please check it out.
 Below is a snippet of it.